dataforseo/TypeScriptClient/docs/interfaces/IStocksBoxDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the result in SERP
+title of the item

 #### Source

-main.ts:99135
+main.ts:99232

 ***